-We will test the revised version of the Quality Standards with a broad range of stakeholders through a public consultation.
+We updated the Quality Standards as part of the urgent review.
+These draft standards (commonly referred to as the strengthened Quality Standards) were tested with a broad range of stakeholders through a public consultation.

-- Consultation Paper(s) - a summary version or a more detailed version.
+- the consultation Paper(s) – a summary or a more detailed version

-- The revised Quality Standards – a summary version or a more detailed version.
+- the revised Quality Standards – a summary or a more detailed version.

 Independent evaluation of the Aged Care Quality Standards